Lifting gas: Ammonia

-Ammonia has been used as a lifting gas in balloons, but while inexpensive, it is relatively heavy (density 0.769 g/L at STP, average molecular mass 17.03 g/mol), poisonous, an irritant, and can damage some metals and plastics.
+Ammonia has been used as a lifting gas in balloons, but while inexpensive, it is relatively heavy (density 0.769 g/L at STP, average molecular mass 17.03 g/mol), it is a toxic irritant, and it can damage some metals and plastics.

 Methane

 Methane (density 0.716 g/L at STP, average molecular mass 16.04 g/mol), the main component of natural gas, is sometimes used as a lift gas when hydrogen and helium are not available.
 It has the advantage of not leaking through balloon walls as rapidly as the smaller molecules of hydrogen and helium.
 Many lighter-than-air balloons are made of aluminized plastic that limits such leakage; hydrogen and helium leak rapidly through latex balloons.
-However, methane is highly flammable and like hydrogen is not appropriate for use in passenger-carrying airships.
+However, methane is highly flammable and, like hydrogen, is not appropriate for use in passenger-carrying airships.
 It is also relatively dense and a potent greenhouse gas.

 Combinations

 It is also possible to combine some of the above solutions.
-A well-known example is the Rozière balloon which combines a core of helium with an outer shell of hot air.
+A well-known example is the Rozière balloon, which combines a core of helium with an outer shell of hot air.

 Gases theoretically suitable for lifting

 Water vapour

 The gaseous state of water is lighter than air (density 0.804 g/L at STP, average molecular mass 18.015 g/mol) due to water's low molar mass when compared with typical atmospheric gases such as nitrogen gas (N_{2}).
 It is non-flammable and much cheaper than helium.
 The concept of using steam for lifting is already 200 years old.
 The biggest challenge has always been to make a material that can resist it.
-In 2003, a university team in Berlin, Germany, successfully made a 150 °C steam lifted balloon.
-However, such a design is generally impractical due to high boiling point and condensation.
+In 2003, a university team in Berlin, Germany, successfully made a balloon lifted by steam at 150 °C. However, such a design is generally impractical due to the high boiling point and condensation.

 Hydrogen fluoride

 Hydrogen fluoride is lighter than air and could theoretically be used as a lifting gas.
-However, it is extremely corrosive, highly toxic, expensive, is heavier than other lifting gases, and has a low boiling point of 19.5 °C. Its use would therefore be impractical.
+However, it is extremely corrosive, highly toxic, expensive, and heavier than other lifting gases, and it has a high boiling point of 19.5 °C. Its use would therefore be impractical.